 One & Only Cape Town

-The One & Only’s decidedly mainstream corporate vibe doesn’t quite gel with laid-back Cape Town but the amenities, including a real Kid’s Club, are top-notch and the rooms some of the city’s largest.
+The One & Only has a decidedly mainstream corporate vibe, which hints at a sense of place, but the amenities, including a real Kid’s Club, are top-notch and the rooms some of the city’s largest.